php-dev-br/laravel-doc-pt-br/validation.md

     'email' => 'exists:staff,email,account_id,1'

-These conditions may be negated using the `!` sign:

-    'email' => 'exists:staff,email,role,!admin'

 You may also pass `NULL` or `NOT_NULL` to the "where" clause:

     'email' => 'exists:staff,email,deleted_at,NULL'

     'email' => 'exists:staff,email,deleted_at,NOT_NULL'

-Occasionally, you may need to specify a specific database connection to be used for the `exists` query.
-You can accomplish this by prepending the connection name to the table name using "dot" syntax:

-    'email' => 'exists:connection.staff,email'

-<a name="rule-file"></a>
-#### file

-The field under validation must be a successfully uploaded file.

-<a name="rule-filled"></a>
-#### filled

-The field under validation must not be empty when it is present.

 <a name="rule-image"></a>
 #### image